Medicare Advantage

-Medicare Advantage (Medicare Part C, prior to 2003 also Medicare+Choice or M+C) is a type of health plan in America offered by private companies as part of the original Social Security Act of 1965 that created Medicare.
+Medicare Advantage (Medicare Part C, prior to 2003 also Medicare+Choice or M+C) is a type of health plan in the United States offered by private companies as part of the original Social Security Act of 1965 that created Medicare.
 It permits a private insurance option that wraps around traditional Medicare.
 Medicare Advantage plans attempt to fill some coverage gaps and offer alternative coverage options.

 Under Part C, Medicare pays a plan operator a fixed payment for each enrollee.
 The operator then pays for their medical expenses.
 Traditional Medicare directly compensates providers on a fee-for-service basis.
 Plans are offered by integrated health delivery systems, labor unions, non profit charities, and health insurance companies, which may limit enrollment to specific groups of people (such as union members).

 History

+By 1985, Medicare had implemented rules under the Tax Equity and Fiscal Responsibility Act of 1982 establishing risk-contract HMOs that were paid through prospective, monthly, per-enrollee capitation rather than traditional fee-for-service reimbursement.

 In 1997 Medicare+Choice was revised as part of the Balanced Budget Act of 1997.

 In 2003, Medicare+Choice was revised and renamed to Medicare Advantage as part of the MMA to incorporate a framework/bid/rebate process, and revised again in 2010 as part of the ACA.

 In 2022, 295 plans (up from 256 in 2021) covered all Medicare services, plus Medicaid-covered behavioral health treatment or long term services and support.

 In 2022, 1000 Medicare Advantage plans were projected to enroll 3.7 million people in a value-based insurance design (VBID) program, and a hospice benefit was offered by 115 Medicare Advantage plans in 22 states and territories.

 Medicare Part C enrollment grew slowly to 2.8% of Medicare beneficiaries by 1986, peaking at 18% in 1999, before a drop to 13% by 2003, until growth resumed in 2006.
 Since 2010, rapid growth has brought it from 24% to 49%, or 33 million subscribers in 2024.
 98%+ were enrolled in a zero-premium Medicare Advantage with prescription drug coverage plan (abbreviated as "MA-PD" plan).

 The 2025 Health Insurance Open Enrollment (October 15 to December 7), which is taking place as the entire medical insurance market is facing financial pressure, features wholesale changes in coverage.